Personal, Social & Health Education

 In PSHE the children will explore, acquire and apply knowledge and understanding of:

-Identity their personal qualities, attitudes, skills, achievements and what influences these.
+Identify their personal qualities, attitudes, skills, achievements and what inflences these.

 Relationships including different types and in different settings.